aptech/docs/docs/CR-vlist.rst

 Purpose
 ----------------
-Lists the contents of a data buffer constructed with vput.
+Lists the contents of a data buffer constructed with :func:`vput`.

 Format
 ----------------
 .. function:: vlist(dbuf)

     :param dbuf: a data buffer containing various strings and matrices.
     :type dbuf: Nx1 vector

 Remarks
 -------

-vlist lists the names of all the strings and matrices stored indbuf.
+:func:`vlist` lists the names of all the strings and matrices stored in *dbuf*.

 Source
 ------